ricardo-jnunes/springboot-clients-and-their-cities/README.md

 # springboot-clients-and-their-cities
-A project with two distinct applications made with Spring Boot using Maven, with the H2 Runtime database and JPA.
+A project with two distinct applications made with Spring Boot using Maven, with the H2 embedded using JPA and MongoDB embedded database.
 Also with use of RabbitMQ and REST APIs for communications between these applications.

 Automated documentation with Swagger + Springfox